MichaelBurge/michaelburge.github.io/_posts/2017-08-19-writing-a-formally-verified-porn-browser-in-coq.markdown

 This is similar to using `undefined` in Haskell for placeholders.
 In fact, that's pretty much what the `Extraction` command generates:
 {% highlight haskell %}
+newDb           :: ImageDb
 create_image    :: ImageDb -> Image -> ImageDb
 find_categories :: ImageDb -> (List CategoryId) -> List Image
 delete_image    :: ImageDb -> ImageId -> ImageDb
 tag_image       :: ImageDb -> ImageId -> CategoryId -> ImageDb
 untag_image     :: ImageDb -> ImageId -> CategoryId -> ImageDb

-create_image    = Prelude.error "AXIOM TO BE REALIZED"
+newDb           = Prelude.error "AXIOM TO BE REALIZED" create_image    = Prelude.error "AXIOM TO BE REALIZED"
 find_categories = Prelude.error "AXIOM TO BE REALIZED"
 delete_image    = Prelude.error "AXIOM TO BE REALIZED"